How to start

 Step 3.
 Configuring Kanban

-Now you can set up the configuration properties for how Kanban should look and work when it starts.
+Now you can set up the configuration properties you want Kanban to use when it starts.

-To get things running, add the initial data for cards and columns (and rows if needed).
-Along with the data, it's possible to adjust how cards, the editor, and toolbar will look.
+To get going, you'll need to provide some initial data for cards and columns (and rows if needed).
+Besides the initial data, you can also tweak the look and feel of cards, the editor, and the toolbar.

 const board = new kanban.Kanban("#root", {